rambasnet/Python-Fundamentals-Lab/labs/functions/buka/README.md

 ## Type and fix the code

+1. Create an empty file named `buka.py` in `buka` folder.
-1. Type the contents in `buka.py` file and fix all fixmes.
+2. Type the contents in `buka.py` file and fix all fixmes.
 Write #fixed# after each #fixme.
-2. Follow best programming practices by using proper white spaces, comments, etc.
+3. Follow best programming practices by using proper white spaces, comments, etc.

 ```txt
 - IMPORTANT: Never ask/prompt the user telling what to do for Kattis problems.
 Kattis knows what to enter.